Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 The investigator may receive counsel from University administrators, the University’s attorneys, or other parties as needed.

-If the investigation determines that the charges may constitute discrimination, harassment, sexual misconduct or retaliation under the policy, then the investigative report will be forwarded to a hearing officer for a hearing.
+If the investigation determines that the charges may constitute discrimination, harassment, sexual misconduct, or retaliation under the policy, then the investigative report will be forwarded to a hearing officer for a hearing.

-If the investigation determines that the charges do not rise to the level of implicate discrimination, harassment, sexual misconduct or retaliation under the policy, but may constitute other forms of misconduct or policy violation, then the investigative report may be forwarded to a hearing officer or other department for appropriate action under grievance, employee conduct, or student conduct processes.
+If the investigation determines that the charges do not rise to the level of implicate discrimination, harassment, sexual misconduct, or retaliation under the policy, but may constitute other forms of misconduct or policy violation, then the investigative report may be forwarded to a hearing officer or other department for appropriate action under grievance, employee conduct, or student conduct processes.

-The University may dismiss the complaint when the conduct alleged in the complaint would not constitute discrimination, harassment, sexual misconduct or retaliation as defined in this policy, did not occur in the University’s education program or activity, or did not occur against a person in the United States.
+The University may dismiss the complaint when the conduct alleged in the complaint would not constitute discrimination, harassment, sexual misconduct, or retaliation as defined in this policy, did not occur in the University’s education program or activity, or did not occur against a person in the United States.

 The University may dismiss the complaint or any allegations therein, if at any time during the investigation or hearing: